-DAS28-ESR was the most frequent measure of disease activity across all trials, reported in about 80% of the trials that included disease activity measures.
-Other types of disease activity measures reported less frequently included DAS28-CRP, CDAI, and SDAI.
-Most studies used remission rates as one of the study endpoints, defined as DAS28 score ≤ 2.6 , SDAI score ≤ 3.3 , or CDAI score ≤ 2.8 .
-They also reported low disease activity, defined as DAS28 score ≤ 3.2 , SDAI score ≤ 11 , or CDAI score ≤ 10 .
-Low disease activity may be the most relevant under the treat-to-target paradigm in which treatment switching is encouraged within three months for patients with ongoing moderate-tosevere disease activity.6 Given the multiplicity of measures as well as their evolution over time, we opted to describe our findings in descriptive fashion only rather than conduct an NMA.
+The DAS28-ESR was the most frequent measure of disease activity across all trials, reported in about 80% of the trials that included disease activity measures.
+Other types of disease activity measures reported less frequently included the DAS28-CRP, CDAI, and SDAI.
+Most studies used remission rates as one of the study endpoints, defined as DAS28 score ≤2.6, SDAI score ≤3.3, or CDAI score ≤2.8.
+They also reported low disease activity, defined as DAS28 score ≤3.2, SDAI score ≤11, or CDAI score ≤10.
+Low disease activity may be the most relevant under the treat-to-target paradigm in which treatment switching is encouraged within three months for patients with ongoing moderate-to-severe disease activity.5 Given the multiplicity of measures as well as their evolution over time, we opted to describe our findings in descriptive fashion only rather than conduct an NMA.
 In studies that report all four measures, rates of remission and low disease activity with DAS28-ESR are consistently lower than those assessed with DAS-CRP.
-Disease activity and remission using SDAI or CDAI are usually comparable.
+Disease activity and remission using SDAI or CDAI are usually comparable to each other, but classify fewer patients with low disease activity or remission compared with the DAS28 measures.
+The DAS28-CRP may overestimate response to therapy for drugs that lower IL-6 activity (tocilizumab and JAK inhibitors) because IL-6 increases CRP levels.

 As noted in Section 1 of this report, the ACR response criteria represent at least 20%, 50%, or 70% improvement in the core measures of RA activity.
 The primary endpoint in the majority of RCTs included in our analysis set was ACR20.
-However, ACR20 is generally considered minimal improvement, while ACR50/70 are regarded to be more clinically significant levels of response.30 We present findings for all levels of response and note where results are similar or inconsistent across these levels.
+However, ACR20 is generally considered minimal improvement, while ACR50/70 are regarded to be more clinically significant levels of response.
+We present findings for all levels of response and note where results are similar or inconsistent across these levels.

 Structural damage is most commonly assessed using the Sharp score.
 The Sharp score sums measures of both joint erosion and joint space narrowing across several joints in the hands, wrists, and feet (the Van der Heijde modified Sharp score includes an analysis of several joints in the feet, although other approaches focus solely on the hands).
-The score has been modified and adapted over time, with iterations from Van der Heijde^{31,32} and Genant33 appearing most commonly in our review.
+The score has been modified and adapted over time, with iterations from Van der Heijde^{66,67} and Genant68 appearing most commonly in our review.

 However, within the studies included in our review, the Genant and Van der Heijde methods were not applied consistently.
-Maximum possible scores were frequently not specified by trial investigators, and across the studies that did provide detail on the maximum achievable score, there was considerable variation (e.g., total scores using the Van der Heijde method ranged from 380 to 448).^{34,35} Consequently, there is substantial uncertainty in the degree of comparability of results among studies.
+Maximum possible scores were frequently not specified by trial investigators, and across the studies that did provide detail on the maximum achievable score, there was considerable variation (e.g., total scores using the Van der Heijde method ranged from 380 to 448).
+69,70 Consequently, there is substantial uncertainty in the degree of comparability of results among studies.
 Furthermore, because radiographic progression occurs gradually over time, this outcome is most frequently reported after at least 12 months of follow-up.
 Trials that permit early escape and/or crossover must extrapolate how much joint damage would likely occur had the patient continued with the initial treatment.
 These imputations are often based on a very short duration of observation (e.g., 16 weeks) and may underestimate the true progression that patients would experience had no adjustment to their therapy occurred.
 Missing or post-rescue therapy data were typically imputed using linear extrapolation of data from baseline and post-baseline radiographic assessment timepoints.
 Finally, we note that in addition to issues of multiple methods and variants to assess radiographic progression, all such measures rely on clinician interpretation of radiographic data.